 What is panendoscopy?

-Panendoscopy is a diagnostic test used to examine the upper digestive system, including the esophagus, stomach and first part of the small intestine.
-In this exam, an individual is given general anesthesia in an operating room so that the entire region of the body can be closely inspected for cancer.
-Endoscopes are used to look at the throat, larynx, esophagus and possibly the windpipe (trachea) and bronchi.
+Panendoscopy is a diagnostic test used to examine the upper digestive system, including the larynx, esophagus, stomach and first part of the small intestine.
+In this exam, an individual is given general anesthesia in an operating room so that the entire region of the body may be closely inspected for cancer.
+Endoscopes are used to look at the back of the throat, larynx, esophagus and possibly the windpipe (trachea) and bronchi.